aillieo/EasyEvent/README.md

 ## Usage

-Clone this repository and copy it to your project folder, or add `https://github.com/aillieo/EasyEvent.git#upm` as a dependency in the package management window.
+Clone this repository and copy it to your project folder, or add `https://github.com/aillieo/EasyEvent.git#upm` as a dependency in the Package Manager window.